calvo-jp/tailwindcss-plugin-ark-ui/README.md

 ### Using group variants

-You can use add `-group` before the variant to apply the style to the component if its parent has the particular data attribute present.
+You can add `-group` before the variant to apply the style to the component if its parent has the specific data attribute present.

 ```tsx
 <ParentComponent>